As the days get more amenable to outdoor activities, both you and your canine partner want to get out and enjoy them.

 If you’re getting hot and tired and thirsty outside, it’s a sure bet your canine pal is feeling the same way

-Here’s some thoughts from a veterinarian on making sure your outdoor adventures don’t end up in the vet’s office for something easily preventable.
+Here are some thoughts from a veterinarian on making sure your outdoor adventures don’t end up in the vet’s office for something easily preventable.

 - First off, make sure your pal is vaccinated.
 Rabies is real and really deadly, and it’s not just in the 3rd world.
 Ideally, your dog should get his first rabies shot at around 3-4 months of age, another one a year later, then very likely every 3 years after that.